-Practices geared toward ensuring that modern slavery do not exist in our workforce are incorporated such as:
+Implemented policies geared toward ensuring that modern slavery do not exist in our workforce and across all or sites, operations, and subsidiaries include:

-- We do not charge any of our associates recruitment fees and do not work with recruitment agencies that engage in this practice. - We do not withhold identity documents, immigration documents or any other personal documentation of our associates. - We encourage our associates to report, without fear of retaliation, any matters related to human trafficking, modern slavery, or any other human rights violations. - We follow an established vetting process for new recruitment agencies prior to use.
+- We do not charge any of our associates recruitment fees and do not work with recruitment agencies that engage in this practice. - We do not withhold identity documents, immigration documents or any other personal documentation of our associates. - We encourage our associates to report, without fear of retaliation, any matters related to human trafficking, modern slavery, or any other human rights violations. - We follow an established vetting process for new recruitment agencies prior to use. - We provide BD associates with annual forced labor and human trafficking training, which is developed by a third party and administered online.
+This course is taken by any associate who interacts directly or indirectly with our suppliers, including associates who source, manage, and/or advise on supplier selection. - We incorporate age verification into our new hire background screening process to ensure that child labor is not used.